mwaylabs/generator-themproject/README.md

 A [Yeoman](http://yeoman.io) generator for [The-M-Project](http://the-m-project.org).

-## Notice
-This module is under development and not yet ready for production use.

 ## Getting Started

-Make sure you have installed Node.js, Git and optionally, Ruby and Compass (if you plan to use Compass).
+Make sure you have installed Node.js, Git and optionally, Ruby and Compass (if you plan to use Sass).

 Install: `npm install -g generator-m`